freeCodeCamp/guide/src/pages/visual-design/color-theory/index.md

 Color Theory is the practical application of mixing and using colors together to achieve a specific visual effect.
 This can be broken down further into segments describing where to find colors, how to use color, and how color can impact usability.

 A color wheel is the main tool used by designers to specify or locate color.
 Color wheels can include the entire color spectrum or they can be organized by a defined category of colors.
-The three main category of colors, which you might already be familiar with, are Primary Colors, Secondary Colors, and Tertiary Colors.
+The four main category of colors, which you might already be familiar with, are Primary Colors, Secondary Colors, Tertiary Colors, Complementary Colors.

 **Primary Colors:**
 Red, yellow and blue